 Bill Baggs is home to Florida’s historical 109-step lighthouse and the oldest standing structure in Miami.
 Once a stop on the Underground Railroad, this park not only holds historical value but has some of the best beaches on the Atlantic.

 Home to one of the best springs in Central Florida, De Leon Springs State Park is a fantastic spot for swimming, canoeing and hiking.
-You can also enjoy exploring the oldest attraction in Florida, the Fountain of Youth, or visit its unique make-them-yourself pancake house at an Old Spanish Sugar Mill.
+You can also enjoy exploring the oldest attraction in Florida, the Fountain of Youth, or visit its unique make-them-yourself pancake house at an Old Sugar Mill Pancake House.